How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 • Gentle reminders to use replacement skills

-• Redirecting focus to a new activity or fidget item
+• Redirecting attention to a new activity or fidget item

 • Providing sensory input like a tight hug or deep pressure